CodeReclaimers/neat-python/docs/module_summaries.rst

     :param f: File object to be written to.
     :type f: :pygloss:`file <file-object>`
-    :param object config: Configuration object from which parameter values are to be fetched (using `getattr`).
+    :param config: Configuration object from which parameter values are to be fetched (using `getattr`).
+    :type config: :datamodel:`instance <index-48>`
-    :param list params: List of :py:class:`ConfigParameter` instances giving the names of interest and the types of parameters.
+    :param params: List of :py:class:`ConfigParameter` instances giving the names of interest and the types of parameters.
+    :type params: list(:datamodel:`instance <index-48>`)

   .. py:exception:: UnknownConfigItemError(NameError)